CleverCloud/doc.clever-cloud.com/commons/admin-console/custom-domain-names.md

 <div class="alert alert-hot-problems">
   <h4>Reminder:</h4>
   <p>Remember that it may take up to a full day for DNS changes to propagate, so be patient.</p>
+  <p>*.example.com will match e.g. blog.example.com or www.example.com but not the raw example.com, you will have to add
+both *.example.com and example.com to your application.</p>
 </div>